TylerTemp/SaintsField/README.md

 ![](https://github.com/user-attachments/assets/815ba613-dcd1-45de-9273-daa5061bf392)

 Finally, if your function has parameters, you need to check how each parameter is processed.
-Let's using another example:
+Lets using another example:

 ```csharp
 using SaintsField.Events;